 Record Press: A hydraulic press that compresses the vinyl Biscuit between two stampers and produces pressed records.
 Pressed records are not made from blank discs.

-Reference Lacquers: Similar to lacquers above in that these are aluminum discs with a nitrocellulose coating, grooves are cut with a lathe into the face of these for listening instead of for electroforming.
+Reference Lacquers: Similar to lacquers in that these are aluminum discs with a nitrocellulose coating, grooves are cut with a lathe into the face of these for listening instead of for electroforming.
 Reference lacquers are used to ensure that the program material is translating to the phonograph medium in an acceptable manner.
-(Also, see Test Cuts below).
+(Also, see Test Cuts).
 Neither test cuts or reference lacquers are a substitute for Test Pressings.

 Shrinkwrap: The clear plastic wrap that, when ordered, seals the record.

 Spine: This is the thin “face” of a record jacket which typically has artist/title text printed on it that you can see when records are sitting on a common bookshelf.
 All GGR jackets have spines, and text is encouraged to be printed on spines.

 Stampers: The metal part that is affixed to a record press, which stamps grooves into melted vinyl Biscuits.
 Stampers are the inverse of grooves — peaks instead of grooves.

 Stitching: (See also, Nonfill) – Stitching is a PVC molding-related challenge when pressing some records.
 Visually, it appears like lines perpendicular to grooves, sometimes even resembling a scratch.
 When it is audible, stitching can cause a “zip” type sound.
 Some records are more susceptible to issues such as stitching and nonfill than others, depending upon the program material and the physical characteristics of the grooves.